dendrite/viscosity/Glia/README.markdown

 Atomikos - http://www.atomikos.com/

+* [DONE] Create restart method for GliaServer & GliaClient
+* [DONE] Add to Client a timeout as a parameter

 * Need to throw up into external system an exception - if it possible to detect correctly on client and
 * [DONE] Some troubles with overriden methods

-* Create restart method for GliaServer & GliaClient

-* Add to Client a timeout as a parameter
 * Build Client from Builder pattern
 * Publish in zookeeper a list (names - canonical java names) of interfaces inside a GliaServer
 * [DONE] Make a typezation without cast IAskServer askServer = (IAskServer) gliaClientProxy.getProxy(IAskServer.class);